Endometrial cancer: Hormonal therapy

 Hormonal therapy is only beneficial in certain types of endometrial cancer.
 It was once thought to be beneficial in most cases.
 If a tumor is well-differentiated and known to have progesterone and estrogen receptors, progestins may be used in treatment.
 There is no evidence to support the use of progestagen in addition to surgery for newly diagnosed endometrial cancer.
 About 25% of metastatic endometrioid cancers show a response to progestins.
 Also, endometrial stromal sarcomas can be treated with hormonal agents, including tamoxifen, hydroxyprogesterone caproate, letrozole, megestrol acetate, and medroxyprogesterone.
 This treatment is effective in endometrial stromal sarcomas because they typically have estrogen and/or progestin receptors.
 Progestin receptors function as tumor suppressors in endometrial cancer cells.
 Preliminary research and clinical trials have shown these treatments to have a high rate of response even in metastatic disease.

-In 2010 hormonal therapy is of unclear effect in those with advanced or recurrent endometrial cancer.
+In 2010, hormonal therapy was of unclear effect in those with advanced or recurrent endometrial cancer.
 There is insufficient evidence to inform women considering hormone replacement therapy after treatment for endometrial cancer.